TheGroundZero/openvasreporting/docs/usage/export-excel.rst

    :alt: Report example screenshot - Vulnerability description
    :width: 30%

-Worksheets are sorted according to CVSS score and are colored according to the vulnerability level.
+Vulnerability detail worksheets are sorted according to CVSS score and are colored according to the threat level.